darKoram/cogs/deploy_vars/README.txt

 ( or hostvars[groups] from dynamic inventory)
-with folders that are direct children of group_vars/ and all desendent folders of matches are loaded; deploy_vars uses the deploy_vars.py plugin in vars_plugins/ and checks at each sub-folder that the folder-name matches a hostvars[groups] and only descends on a match.
+with folders that are direct children of group_vars/ and all desendent folders of matches are loaded; deploy_vars uses the deploy_vars.py plugin which I wrote in vars_plugins/ and checks at each sub-folder that the folder-name matches a hostvars[groups] and only descends on a match.